meleu/tdd-ruby/objects-methods-and-integers.md

 - Test-first approach: write the test before implementation code.
 - Test Error vs. Test Failure
 - Minimal implementation: write just enough code to make the tests pass (without being pedantic, please).
+- Test code also needs refactoring to stay tidy.
 - TDD guides the development, but does not assure our software is free of bugs.
 - Replicating bugs in tests: add test cases for discovered issues before fixing them.